nspcast/htotw/content/posts/2014-12-11-episode-72-still-waiting-for-that-resurrection.md

 ---
-title: Episode 72 – Still Waiting for that Resurrection
+title: AN 72 – Still Waiting for that Resurrection
 author: Dustin
 type: post
 date: 2014-12-12T03:36:51+00:00